MartinPankraz/AzCosmosDB-OData-Shim/documentation/WHATS-NEXT.md

 ## Authentication with Azure AD 🔐

-[Configure](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad) your App Service or Azure Functions app to use Azure AD login.
+This repos is setup to use code based Azure AD authentication.
+Check commented lines 74 onwards in [Startup.cs](GenericODataWebAPI/Startup.cs) to enable it.
+In addition to that uncomment 'Authorize annotations' in [SflightController.cs](../GenericODataWebAPI/Controllers/SflightController.cs).

+Alternatively to the code based approach, consider [outsourcing the config](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad) to your App Service.
 Use standard variable `X-MS-TOKEN-AAD-ACCESS-TOKEN` to retrieve the access token from the request header.
 [Learn more](https://learn.microsoft.com/azure/app-service/configure-authentication-oauth-tokens#retrieve-tokens-in-app-code)

 Consider SAP Principal Propagation for your authentication scenario handled by [Azure API Management](https://learn.microsoft.com/azure/api-management/sap-api#production-considerations).